My Vocabulary Page

 search your memory for something

-1/ "She searched her memory for the man's name, but she couldn't remember it."
+1.31/ "She searched her memory for the man's name, but she couldn't

 see also: look for somebody/something, seek somebody/something